raejohnston/raejohnston/_posts/2023-01-25-Case-for-sentence-case.md

 sentence case because study after study confirms that it’s quicker and easier to read.
 If you’ve worked with anyone on our UX writing team you’ll know we’re big advocates of sentence case – and now you know why!
+*From a series of UX articles I wrote for a company newsletter.
+Used with permission*